 Virtual credit cards can protect you from having your credit card information stolen in a data breach or through an unsecured connection.
 But there’s a lot that people don’t understand about this new(ish) technology.

-Here’s what you need to know about virtual credit cards and how to use them.
+Here’s what you need to know about virtual credit cards, also known as one-time use credit cards, and how to use them.

 Why Use a Virtual Card?

 While having a physical card is still important (at least for now), more and more of our purchases nowadays happen online.
 This also means that more and more websites such as Amazon, Netflix, Target and more have your credit card stored on their database.